DarkThunder99/Music-Bot/README.md

 ```

 ## ⚙️ Heroku Hosting
+Fork the Project,
 Go to Heroku.com and Make a New App,
+Then Go to Deploy and Connect the Repository,
-Now go to Config Vars and Make New Vars Like this
+Then Go to Config Vars and Make New Vars Like this
 ```
 TOKEN
 YOUTUBE_API_KEY